brokeyourbike/money-transfer/README.md

 # money-transfer
-Attempt to translate the monolith into Go before ripping away
+Attempt to translate the monolith into Go before ripping it into pieces